jpwyoung/MAUI/README.md

 ---
 This is the core script for the MAUI method.
 It is written in standard Python 3 and uses only modules in the Python standard library.
 It reads amplicon sequences from a set of fastq files.

-The first seqid_len bases of each read are a random tag, called a seqid or Unique Molecular Identifier (UMI).
+The first UMI_len bases of each read are a random tag, called a Unique Molecular Identifier (UMI).
 The script keeps track of how many times each UMI is used with each unique sequence.
 For the set of samples, outputs are files with a list of fasta sequences in descending rank order of abundance, and corresponding tables with the counts of each sequence in each sample.

 Three output sets are produced by default: